 Discover the Yarra River as it weaves through almost 600 hectares of bushland at Warrandyte State Park.
 An area of significance for the Wurundjeri people, Warrandyte has been known as a gold mining area, and today is a popular lifestyle choice for residents seeking the ‘best of both worlds.

 Manna Gums and Wattle are significant features, and walking trails pass through sites of ecological significance along the banks of the Yarra and the reserve.

 Pound Bend is a popular destination where you can cool down from a hot walk with a summer (or any season) swim.

-Popular riverside walks in Warrandyte State Park include:
+Famous riverside walks in Warrandyte State Park include:

 Other popular places to walk alongside the Yarra River include:

-With both a lake and a creek sourced from the Yarra River, Ruffey Lake Park is a picturesque walking destination that provides plenty of space, and loads of peace, despite its proximity to city and suburban life.
+With both a lake and a creek sourced from the Yarra River, Ruffey Lake Park is a picturesque walking destination that provides plenty of space and peace despite its proximity to city and suburban life.

 Don't miss the Hill Top Circuit or the Ruffey Creek Circuit.
-The Ruffey Trail is marked by a sign at The Boulevarde, and continues to Finns Reserve where it joins the Main Yarra Trail.
+The Ruffey Trail is marked by a sign at The Boulevarde and continues to Finns Reserve, where it joins the Main Yarra Trail.

 And your doggo is welcome too.

 The Mullum Mullum trail extends for about 18.5 km along the banks of the Mullum Mullum Creek from the Yarra River to the Eastlink Trail in Donvale.
 Extensive planting conducted throughout the park has restored the Mullum Mullum Wetlands through regeneration of the native riparian bushland.
 Walkers can enjoy bird watching, frog spotting in wetlands, and even sighting the occasional koala.